-- Who have already had typhoid disease (typhoid is a bacterial infection and does not confer long-term protection)
+- Who have previously had typhoid disease (typhoid is a bacterial infection and does not confer long-term protection)

 Persons with underlying medical conditions or who have concerns about the vaccine should speak to their health care provider before vaccine administration.

 - Travelers 2 years and older: 1 dose